edgio-docs/edgio-docs/src/guides/v7/logs/rtld/custom_log_fields.md

     4. Repeat steps 1 - 3  as needed.

-## Blank Custom Log Fields {/*blank-custom-log-fields*/}
+## Blank Log Fields {/*blank-log-fields*/}

-RTLD returns a blank custom log field when any of the following conditions are true:
+RTLD returns a blank value for a header or cookie log field when any of the following conditions are true:
 -   The header or cookie was missing.
 -   The header or cookie was set to blank.
--   The header or cookie was not defined on the **Realtime Log Delivery** page.
+-   The header or cookie has not been registered on the current environment.
+-   The header or cookie has been registered, but it has not been fully propagated.
+Propagation may take up to 90 minutes.